freerafiki/PlenopticToolbox2.0/THUMBNAILS/README.md

 Few images of the dataset..

+NB: This are THUMBNAILS, not the actual high-resolution images!
+Please do not use this for image processing.
+Thanks

 ## Real Images..
 Plant Image                |  Plant Depth              | Dragon Image              | Dragon Depth              |
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|